Shabang-Systems/Condution/README.md

 The default branch should be the main development branch, and the branch `master` is the currently released version.

-**This package has ubmodules!
+**This package has submodules!
 When you clone, make sure to clone submodules along with it by either `git clone --recursive` or, after you clone, `git submodule init` then `git submodule update`.**

 ### Firebase Connection